Bhairava: Buddhism

 Buddhism also adopted Bhairava (Tibetan: 'Jigs byed; Chinese: Buwei) as a deity and a dharmapala or dharma protector.
 The various buddhist forms of Bhairava (variously called Herukas, Vajrabhairava, Mahākāla and Yamantaka) are considered fierce deities and yidams (tantric meditational deity) in Tibetan Buddhism.
-They also have their own set of buddhist tantras, the Vajrabhairava tantras.
+They also have their own set of Buddhist tantras, the Vajrabhairava tantras.
 According to Tibetan tradition, these tantras were revealed to Lalitavajra in Oddiyana in the tenth century.

 These texts play a particularly important role in the Sarma (new translation) traditions of Tibetan Buddhism, especially among the Gelug school where Vajrabhairava is one of the three central highest yoga tantra practices of the lineage.

-Because of this, it is also popular in Mongolia as a protector deity and was also popular among the Manchus.
+Bhairava - Mahakala is also popular in Mongolia as a protector deity and was also popular among the Manchus.

 The deity is also central to Newar Buddhism.
 The tantric practices associated with Bhairava focus on the transformation of anger and hatred into understanding.

 Worship

 Temples or shrines to Bhairava are present within or near most Jyotirlinga temples.
 There are also the sacred twelve shrines dedicated to Shiva which can be found all across India including the Kashi Vishwanath Temple, Varanasi and the Kal Bhairava temple, Ujjain.
 The Patal Bhairava and Vikrant Bhairava shrines are located in Ujjain as well.

-One of the ancient temples of Kala Bhairava is situated in Dhuri city (District Sangrur), Punjab.
-The idol of Kala Bhairava in the temple was found hundreds of years ago.
-The temple has been managed by "Baba Shri Pritam Muni Ji" for many years.
-It is believed that Kala Bhairava Ji resides here.

 Gorat Kashmiris are known to worship Bhairava during Shivratri.
 The renowned Hindu reformer, Adi Sankara composed a hymn on Kala Bhairava called "Sri Kalabhairava Ashtakam" in the city of Kashi.

 Observances

 Bhairava Ashtami, commemorating the day Kala Bhairava appeared on earth, is celebrated on Krishna paksha Ashtami of the Margashirsha month of the Hindu calendar.
 It is a day filled with special prayers and rituals.

+Kalashtami, also known as Kaal Ashtami, is a significant Hindu observance dedicated to Lord Kaal Bhairav one of the forms of bhairava.
+This festival is celebrated every month on the Ashtami Tithi (eighth day) of Krishna Paksha, the waning phase of the moon.
+The day is marked by fasting, special prayers, and rituals aimed at seeking blessings from Lord Bhairav for protection and spiritual growth.